 Jack and the Beanstalk is also known as Jack The Giant Killer, which kind of ruins the ending, so no wonder they changed it.

-The first version to appear in print was by a London bookseller called Benjamin Tabart.
+The first known print version to look like the story we know today was published by a London bookseller called Benjamin Tabart.
 This was in 1807.

-There are hundreds and hundreds of versions of this story, so I’ll stick to the Grimms’ version.
+There are hundreds of versions of this story, so I’ll stick to the Grimms’ version.